jleopold28/Networking/pa2/README.txt

         2. eom:
             This stands for "end of message" and is a RTP header field.
 If eom=1, the packet is the last packet in a message so the receiver knows to return the message data to the application layer.

+        Other special values/parameters are described throughout this design documentation.

     H. Packet Losses
         Lost packets are handled in Go-Back-N. If a packet is lost, it will not be ACKed by the receiver.
 This results in a timeout at the sender, causing the sender to re-send all packets in the sliding window starting after the most recently ACKed packet.
 So the lost packet will be re-sent.